Character computing: Character

 The word character originates from the Greek word meaning “stamping tool”, referring to distinctive features and traits.
 Over the years it has been given many different connotations, like the moral character in philosophy, the temperament in psychology, a person in literature or an avatar in various virtual worlds, including video games.
 According to character computing character is a unification of all the previous definitions, by referring back to the original meaning of the word.
 Character is defined as the holistic concept representing all interacting trait and state markers that distinguish an individual.
 Traits are characteristics that mainly remain stable over time.
 Traits include personality, affect, socio-demographics, and general health.
 States are characteristics that vary in short periods of time.
 They include emotions, well-being, health, cognitive state.
 Each characteristic has many representation methods and psychological models.
-The different models can be combined together or one model can be preset for each characteristic.
+The different models can be combined or one model can be preset for each characteristic.
 This depends on the use-case and the design choices.